 The Fox Valley Festival Chorus has been providing musical entertainment in the area since 1950.
-In addition to our two annual concerts, the Chorus performs at a number of different venues including music festivals, chamber of commerce events, community functions, Kane County Cougar games, holiday shows, Christmas parties, shopping malls, historical venues, churches, and retirement/nursing homes.
+In addition to our two annual concerts, the Chorus has performed at a number of different venues including parades, Kane County Cougar games, shopping malls, historical venues, churches, and retirement/nursing homes.

-The Fox Valley Festival Chorus is dedicated to serving our community by enhancing the cultural life of our region.
-We provide an opportunity for singers to build their performance skills and musical knowledge.
-The community, in return, receives choral concerts of musical excellence from a variety of genres appealing to a wide range of audiences.
+The Fox Valley Festival Chorus is dedicated to enhancing the cultural life of our region by performing choral concerts to a wide range of audiences while providing our members with an opportunity to build their performance skills and musical knowledge.

 History of the Chorus